oktadev/okta-blog/_source/_posts/2021-08-01-flask-scim-server.md

 ### In Conclusion

 This covers the basic functionality of SCIM integration from Okta.
-Other use-cases haven't been tested extensively and may need tweaking over time, but hopefully this guide helps developers to better understand Okta's SCIM functionality.
+Other use cases haven't been tested extensively and may need tweaking over time, but hopefully, this guide helps developers to better understand Okta's SCIM functionality.
+Got questions?
+You can leave them in the comments below!
+Want to stay in touch?
+Follow our social channels: [@oktadev on Twitter](https://twitter.com/oktadev), [Okta for Developers on LinkedIn](https://www.linkedin.com/company/oktadev), [Twitch](https://www.twitch.tv/oktadev), and [YouTube](https://youtube.com/oktadev).